-How to Execute a .Run or .Bin file in Ubuntu
+How to Execute a .Run or .Bin file

 .Run and .Bin files are fairly easy to execute or install, but can be notoriously difficult to remove.
 This depends on the developer.
 They also can be downloaded from anywhere, and made by anyone, so make sure you or other people have experience and therefore trust of the source.
 You should check any uninstall procedures before proceeding with these instructions.

 First, move the .Run or .Bin file to your Home folder.
 This is just precautionary.
 Second, Right-click on the file and select Properties.
-Under the Permissions tab, tick the checkbox near the bottom labelled Allow executing file as program.
+Under the Permissions tab, tick the checkbox near the bottom labeled Allow executing file as program.
 Click Apply Permissions.
 Then Close the Properties Window.

 Double-click the .Run or .Bin file.
 If not action appears to be happening, right-click and select Run in Terminal.
 A purple window with white text will open.
 This is the terminal.
 Do not worry if it takes a few seconds to appear, this is normal.
 Answer any questions using the Tab, Arrow, Space, and Enter keys.